Kevin Guthrie: Sexual assault conviction

 In September 2020, Guthrie was charged with sexual assault.
 A trial before jury was set for January 2021 but was administratively adjourned due to the COVID-19 pandemic, and Guthrie remained on bail in the interim.
 On 16 April 2021, he was convicted following a four-day trial at Glasgow Sheriff Court of carrying out a sexual assault on a woman that took place at the residence of fellow actor Scott Reid in Kelvindale, Glasgow between 30 September and 1 October 2017.

 On 14 May 2021, he was sentenced to three years in prison and was placed on the sex offenders' register indefinitely.
 An attempted appeal of his conviction was rejected in November 2021.

-Guthrie was released from HM Prison Dumfries in May 2022, having had term reduced to two years following a successful appeal to cut his prison time.
+Guthrie was released from HM Prison Dumfries in May 2022, having had the term reduced to two years following a successful appeal to cut his prison time.
 He failed, however, in attempting to have his conviction quashed.